OpenRetroPad/OpenRetroPad/readme.md

 OpenRetroPad
 ------------

 [GrechTech fork] Minor alterations to map pins to those used by BlueRetro.
-Changes pins for ESP32 Gensis/MS, Saturn, SNES/NES and PSX.
+Changes pins for ESP32 Genesis/MS, Saturn, SNES/NES and PSX. **To compile for BlueRetro units such as RetroRosetta, use "bluetooth-hid gamepad" output (out-bt).**

 Adapt various input devices to various output devices.

 Currently supported inputs: SNES/NES, Sega Genesis/Megadrive/Atari, Sega Saturn, Playstation (and PS2) Digital and Dual shock, Nintendo 64, Nintendo Gamecube, Nintendo Wii Nunchuck/Wii Classic/SNES+NES Mini

-Currently supported outputs: bluetooth-hid gamepad, usb-hid gamepad, nintendo switch usb gamepad, wireless usb-hid gamepad over radio
+Currently supported outputs : bluetooth-hid gamepad, usb-hid gamepad, nintendo switch usb gamepad, wireless usb-hid gamepad over radio

 OpenRetroPad is written and tested on an Arduino Pro Micro and an ESP32, there is also an in-progress custom PCB being developed at [OpenRetroPadHW](https://github.com/OpenRetroPad/OpenRetroPadHW)